GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-14-external-properties.md

 #### @ConfigurationProperties

 Using @Value makes things a bit messy.
 A more concise and structured way to get more than one external value inject is to use @ConfigurationProperties.
 There is some boilerplate involved as this requires getters and setters (or not if the instance fields are made public).
-The example below is the most basic variant but you can use constructor injection as well with @ConfigurationProperties, that requires a constructor that sets all instance fields.
+The example below is the most basic variant.

+You can use constructor injection as well with @ConfigurationProperties, that requires a constructor that sets all instance fields.
+There are some rules around this, [see the documentation](https://docs.spring.io/spring-boot/reference/features/external-config.html#features.external-config.typesafe-configuration-properties.constructor-binding).

 You can use Lombok as well, I don't know what it is exactly but a quick lookup tells me that it allows you to omit setters and getters (Lombok will add them to the class file 'lazily'.

 Anyhow, a basic example: